eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 - The *tenure* area, which has 5% of its total memory available as free memory.
 All of this free memory is in the long object allocation area(LOA).
 No free memory is available in the short object allocation area(SOA).

-The `<gc-op>` elements and their child elements contain information about the increment’s operations and phases.
+The `<gc-op>` elements and their child elements contain information about the increment’s operations and sub-operations.
 The final increment of the `gencon` global cycle consists of multiple operations, each logged with a `<gc-op>` element.
 The type of operation is shown by the `<gc-op>` `type` attribute.
 There are 5 types of operation involved in the final increment of the example log:

 1. `Rs-scan`
 2. `Card-cleaning`